aben20807/pad/README.md

 ## Description

 Existing tools are not for me, so I make this.
 The format and style are almost fully controlled by users.
 The [`DateTimeOriginal`](https://www.awaresystems.be/imaging/tiff/tifftags/privateifd/exif/datetimeoriginal.html), i.e., the date the photo was taken, is added if the exif information exists; otherwise, [`stat.ST_MTIME`](https://docs.python.org/3/library/stat.html#stat.ST_MTIME), the time of last modification, is used for those photo without exif information.
 Note that ST_MTIME is just close to but not the taken time.
+The image quality are different after processed due to Pillow tool.

 ## Install